What is the Software Development Life Cycle?

 Business requirement gathering is the most crucial part at this level of SDLC.
-Business requirements are a brief set of business functionalities that the system needs to meet in order to be successful.
-Technical details such as the types of technology used in the implementation of the system need not be defined in this phase.
-A sample business requirement might look like “The system must track all the employees by their respective department, region, and the designation”.
-This requirement is showing no such detail as to how the system is going to implement this requirement, but rather what the system must do with respect to the business.
+Business requirements are a brief set of business functionalities that the system needs to meet to be successful.
+This phase does not define technical details such as the type of technology implemented in the system.
+A sample business requirement might look like “The system must track all the employees by their respective department, region, and the designation.”
+This requirement shows no such detail as to how the system will implement this requirement, but rather what the system must do concerning the business.

 Phase 3: Design

 In the design phase, we describe the desired features and operations of the system.
 This phase includes business rules, pseudo-code, screen layouts, and other necessary documentation.
 The two primary activities involved in the design phase are as follows: